 Time to fill: 45 days

-Tech sits 29 percent above the national CPH average because engineering loops consume more interviewer hours at higher loaded rates than any other function.
+Tech sits above the national CPH average because engineering loops consume more interviewer hours at higher loaded rates than any other function.
 A senior software engineer loop runs 20 to 35 panel hours across a 5-round structure, producing $1,750 to $3,000 in interviewer time alone.
 Add loaded recruiter time, longer time to fill from scarce talent, and higher tooling spend (ATS + assessment + video platform), and the $6,200 average looks conservative.
 For staff and principal engineer roles, $15,000 to $25,000 per hire is typical.

 Engineering hiring cost deep dive